eljojo/peter/README.md

 <a name="about"></a>
 ## About the image

+I really liked passenger-docker, but I'm not a big fan of Passenger and I don't need to deploy python apps.
+This is just a lightweight version of it.

 <a name="whats_included"></a>
 ### What's included?

-*Passenger-docker is built on top of a solid base: [baseimage-docker](http://phusion.github.io/baseimage-docker/).*
+*Peter is built on top of a solid base: [baseimage-docker](http://phusion.github.io/baseimage-docker/).*

 Basics (learn more at [baseimage-docker](http://phusion.github.io/baseimage-docker/)):